waterdrinkerAP/deathland/Deathland_lore.md

     Red and the Green biomes.
 And honestly, I should thank you.
 Now my people will be able to take over their territories easily.
     We shall not fight now.
 I will even forgive you for slaughtering some of my men and let you go.
-What do you say, dodger ?<br/>
+What do you say, dodger?<br/>

 Kavadar chooses to agree[A] or to continue the conversation[C]<br/>